HiSPARC/sapphire/doc/examples.rst

 Example scripts
 ===============

 In this chapter we'll discuss some scripts showing common examples of how to download and analyse data.
 We'll start with a short discussion of the general layout of such scripts and how to run them interactively.
+Then, we'll continue with examples for some common tasks.

 First, some tips and tricks